-In fiscal 2013, each non-employee director was entitled to receive an annual cash retainer of \$75,000, but could elect, under the terms of the MSCI Inc. Independent Directors' Equity Compensation Plan, as amended, ("IDECP"), to receive an equivalent amount of our common stock in lieu of the cash retainer.
+In fiscal 2014, each non-employee director was entitled to receive an annual cash retainer of \$75,000, but could elect, under the terms of the MSCI Inc. Independent Directors' Equity Compensation Plan, as amended, ("IDECP"), to receive an equivalent amount of our common stock in lieu of the cash retainer.
 In addition to the annual retainer, non-employee directors were also entitled to the following cash retainers for serving as chairs and/or non-chair members of the Board's standing committees.
 These amounts were also subject to the election discussed in the preceding sentence.
 Directors do not receive meeting fees and employee directors do not receive any separate compensation for their Board activities.

 Retainer

 Committee Chair

 Audit Committee \$25,000

-Compensation Committee \$15,000
+Compensation Committee \$20,000

 Nominating and Corporate Governance Committee \$15,000

 Committee Non-Chair Member

 Audit Committee \$10,000

 Compensation Committee \$10,000

 Nominating and Corporate Governance Committee \$10,000

-Each non-employee director was also entitled to receive an annual equity award payable in RSUs having an aggregate fair market value of \$90,000 for non-employee directors and \$115,000 for the Lead Director based on the closing price of our common stock as reported by the NYSE on the date of grant (any fractional shares are paid in cash).
+Each non-employee director was also entitled to receive an annual equity award payable in RSUs having an aggregate fair market value of \$140,000 for non-employee directors and \$165,000 for the Lead Director based on the closing price of our common stock as reported by the NYSE on the date prior to grant (any fractional shares are paid in cash).

-Cash retainers and RSU awards are prorated when a director joins the Board or a Committee at any time other than the annual meeting of shareholders.
-RSUs granted on the date of an annual meeting of shareholders vest one year from the date of grant.
+RSUs granted on the date of an annual meeting of shareholders generally vest one year from the date of grant.
+Cash retainers and RSU awards are prorated when a director joins the Board or a committee at any time other than the annual meeting of shareholders.
 RSUs not granted on the date of an annual meeting of shareholders vest on the one year anniversary of the most recent annual meeting of shareholders held prior to the date of grant.
-RSUs are recognized as an expense in the Company's financial statements for financial reporting purposes with respect to fiscal 2013 in accordance with FASB ASC Subtopic 718-10.
+RSUs are recognized as an expense in the Company's financial statements for financial reporting purposes with respect to fiscal 2014 in accordance with FASB ASC Subtopic 718-10.